george-swift/capstone-html/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to Creative Common and authors of the Site Reliability workbook
-- Inspiration
-- etc

-## 📝 License

-This project is [MIT](lic.url) licensed.